 Is Your Organization Atlassian Cloud Ready?

 Migrating to Atlassian Cloud is only half of the story.
 The other half lies in optimizing your infrastructure and your instance for cloud computing best practices.
-If you’d like to learn more about how you can do that, register for our upcoming webinar on February 12: Is Your Organization Atlassian Cloud Ready?
+If you’d like to learn more about how you can do that, watch our on demand webinar—Is Your Organization Atlassian Cloud Ready?
 What You Need to Know.

-We’ll have our Atlassian experts available to answer your questions and walk you through all the considerations you need to make to migrate to Atlassian Cloud and optimize for best practices.
+In this webinar, our Atlassian experts answer your questions and walk you through all the considerations you need to make to migrate to Atlassian Cloud and optimize for best practices.

 Atlassian Cloud Security Best Practices